Pierre Vignaud

-Pierre Vignaud (born 10 March 1983) is a former French professional footballer who played as a leftback most recently for the French club Quevilly in Championnat National, and who is currently a coach of Régional 1 side Grand-Quevilly.
+Pierre Vignaud (born 10 March 1983) is a French former professional footballer who played as a left-back who is a coach of Régional 1 side Grand-Quevilly.

 Playing career

 Vignaud begun his footballing training at the academy of AJ Auxerre, where he stayed for 10 years.
-He became a long-time player and legend for Rouen, and rejoined the club when it merged with US Quevilly-Rouen Vignaud made his professional debut for Quevilly in a 1-0 Coupe de la Ligue loss to US Orléans on 8 August 2017, at the age of 34.
-He made his Ligue 2 debut in a 4-1 loss to Football Bourg-en-Bresse Péronnas 01 on 11 August 2017.
+He became a long-time player and legend for Rouen, and rejoined the club when it merged with US Quevilly-Rouen Vignaud made his professional debut for Quevilly in a 1–0 Coupe de la Ligue loss to US Orléans on 8 August 2017, at the age of 34.
+He made his Ligue 2 debut in a 4–1 loss to Football Bourg-en-Bresse Péronnas 01 on 11 August 2017.

 After four years with Quevilly-Rouen, he signed for Régional 1 side Grand-Quevilly FC, where he made his debut in the fifth round of the Coupe de France against AS Tréport on 13 October 2019.